Party Poppers or Party Poopers?

 When hanging Christmas decorations, ensure the correct equipment is used and only by those who are trained e.g. use appropriate ladders / access equipment rather than standing on chairs / desks / tables.
 Falls from height could cause broken legs (and we don’t mean the chair / table)!

-Make sure decorations don’t obstruct safety equipment such as smoke detectors, fire extinguishers, walkways or exit.
+Make sure decorations don’t obstruct safety equipment such as smoke detectors, fire extinguishers, walkways or exits.
 Also that they don’t obscure important safety signs/notices or emergency lighting, pose a fire hazard by being close to heaters or any other form of ignition.
 The Christmas lights should of course be PAT tested.
 Were they safely tucked in their box when the last tests were done and have been missed?

 Think twice about hanging up mistletoe.
 It won’t take long for you to realise that these days it is not appropriate for anything to be endorsed by the employer that encourages what might well be unwanted physical contact or an approach that has an over familiar and possible sexual harassment connotation.